 |

-3. 2.15 What is Total Observed Volume (TOV)?1) a.
-The total measured volume of all petroleum liquids, sediment and water, and free water at observed temperature 2) b.
-The total measured volume of all petroleum liquids, sediment and water but excluding free water, at observed temperature 3) c.
-The total volume of all petroleum liquids and sediment and water, corrected to a standard temperature by the appropriate volume correction factor for the observed temperature and density 4) d.
-The total measured volume of all petroleum liquids excluding water and sediment, at observed temperature
+3. 2.17 What is Gross Standard Volume (GSV)?1) a.
+The total volume of all petroleum liquids excluding free water, water and sediment, corrected to a standard temperature by the appropriate volume correction factor for the observed temperature and density 2) b.
+The total volume of all petroleum liquids including free water, water and sediment, corrected to a standard temperature by the appropriate volume correction factor for the observed temperature and density 3) c.
+The total volume of all petroleum liquids and sediment and water, excluding free water, corrected to a standard temperature by the appropriate volume correction factor for the observed temperature and density 4) d.
+The total volume of all petroleum liquids including free water but excluding sediment and water, corrected to a standard temperature by the appropriate volume correction factor for the observed temperature and density

 |